 After this command, we can stop capturing and retrieve the last executed GTID or binlog log position and unlock the binlog.

 After a backup is taken, there are the following files in the backup directory:

 These files contain information for replica and source.
 You can use this information to start a new replica from the source or replica.

 SHOW MASTER STATUS and

 SHOW SLAVE STATUS commands provide the

-In specific binlog formats, a binary log event can contain statements that produce temporary tables on the slave side, and the result of further statements may depend on the temporary table content.
+In specific binlog formats, a binary log event can contain statements that produce temporary tables on the replica side, and the result of further statements may depend on the temporary table content.
 Typically, temporary tables are not selected for backup because they are created in a separate directory.
 A backup created with temporary tables created by binlog events can cause issues when restored because the temporary tables are not restored.
 The data may be inconsistent.